blitzdotcs/FX-Engine-Legacy-Repo/README.md

 # FX Engine

 This is the repository for FX Engine.
-A modification of a game originally made for Ludum Dare 47 "Stuck In a Loop".
+A modification of a game that was originally made for Ludum Dare 47 "Stuck In a Loop".

 # NOTE